fenugrec/J2534tool/README.md

 J2534 Tool

-Cross-platform rewrite / clone of Drew Technologies "J2534 Bus analysis tool", available from
+Cross-platform (C++, wxWidgets) rewrite / clone of Drew Technologies "J2534 Bus analysis tool", originally available from

 http://drewtech.com/downloads/index.html

-The GUI is based on the 1.07 release source code (published under GPL2) The original software was written in VisualBasic; this project is a C++ rewrite using wxWidgets.
+The GUI is based on the 1.07 release source code (published under GPL2).
+The original software was written in VisualBasic; this project is a C++ rewrite using wxWidgets.

 While the J2534 API was designed for Windows only, the exposed API is standard C with no Windows-specific elements.